James-koduah/full_display_images/README.md

 ```
 fullImageDisplay - Function to display images in full screen
 @param args: Object {
-    @className: String | By default all image elements will be selected.
+    className: String | By default all image elements will be selected.
 Specify a class to choose which group of images are selected.
-    @slide: Boolean | Next and previous functionality - Allows users to cycle through all the selected images like a carousel. <true> by default.
+    slide: Boolean | Next and previous functionality - Allows users to cycle through all the selected images like a carousel. <true> by default.
 }
 ```
 ### Examples <br>